The Breadth and Depth of Camp

 Can you feel it?
 Are you ready for camp?

 Camp is fun.
 There are shaving cream fights, muffin breaks, kayaking trips, Dolly’s visits, hiking overnights, funny skits, and so much more.
-However, camp is about way more than the present experience.
-The entire Rockbrook experience is meant to last us a lifetime.
-It is about building character traits that will help us later in life — confidence, independence, individuality, and so on.
+However, camp is about way more than just the fun.
+The entire Rockbrook experience is meant to matter in very meaningful ways.
+It is about building character traits that will help us later in life— confidence, independence, individuality.
 It is about being with nature.
-Camp is about making friends who won’t leave our side.
+Camp is about making friends who last.
 The spontaneity, the adventure, the laughter and the FUN found at camp will stay with us long after we leave the Heart of the Wooded Mountain.

 At Rockbrook, our mission is: